alexKleider/phInfo/README.md

 a note of the number (in this case it's 7) and then delete the 7th line (or what ever number it is) in your ~/.ssh/known_hosts file.

-<a name="8piperror">8</a>

-During testing I encountered an error within the `pip install` command called from `pathagar-setup.sh`.
-Details can be found in the `pip-error.txt` file.
-The following script run after the failure, resulted in recovery:

-        ./pip-error.sh

 <a name="9cooling">9</a>